okz12/NeuralNetworkCompression/README.md

 #### Step 3: Prune and Quantize

 The final step is to prune and quantize each of the mixtures to their mixture means.
-The 0-mean mixture is effectively pruned and the remaining values are quantized and can be represented very compactly using codebook quantization.
+The 0-mean mixture is effectively pruned and the remaining values are quantized and can be represented very compactly using [compressed row storage](https://en.wikipedia.org/wiki/Sparse_matrix).

 ![SWS Clustering Step 3 Prune and Quantize](figs/gifs/SWS_Clustering_3_prune_quantize.gif?raw=true "SWS Clustering Step 1 Prune and Quantize")